willdieh/willdieh.github.io/_posts/2026-09-11-first-post.md

 I've tried my hand at C++/winrt in the past, but the failure of MS to provide a visual XAML editor combined with forced packaging requirements, massive boilerplate code requirements and slow compile times really turned me off.
 Fast forward about 5 years and I'm back.
 This time with *claude* to help me (maybe) understand it better.

 I'll still be writing my code by hand and going through the learning experience.
+I believe strongly in developing one's own mind and not relying on AI for results.
+So in this case, *claude* will serve as my teacher only, and not my servant.